 - Criminal Justice: Students review the development of and institutions within the criminal justice system, including courts, police departments and correctional facilities.

-Potential careers for individuals with a bachelor's degree in paralegal studies
+What could I do with a bachelor’s degree in paralegal studies

 A bachelor’s degree cannot guarantee one a job in the legal field, but it may enhance one’s qualifications.
 According to the Bureau of Labor Statistics (BLS), if candidates hold a bachelor’s degree, employers of paralegals and legal assistants may even waive their preference for professional experience and train applicants on the job.
 While working toward their degree, students can gain broad exposure to U.S. laws and legal procedures that can benefit them in a variety of potential careers.
 Below are a few examples: